 Chemo and cold weather can be a bad combo

-“One chemotherapy, Oxaliplatin, is known to cause difficulty breathing if you’re exposed to cold,” said Codi Rhear, a family nurse practitioner in Oncology at Marshfield Clinic.
+“One chemotherapy, Oxaliplatin, is known to cause difficulty breathing if you’re exposed to cold,” said Codi Rhear, a family nurse practitioner in Oncology.
 “We even tell these patients to avoid cold drinks or ice.”

 When patients on Oxaliplatin venture outside, they should bundle up and wear a scarf over their mouth to avoid breathing in frigid air.
 In general, Rhear said cancer patients are not more sensitive to cold or heat, unless they are on a medication like Oxaliplatin.

 Cancer treatments may weaken patients’ immune systems, so it is vital they get their flu shot, Rhear said.
 Cancer patients should get the flu shot as opposed to the nasal spray because the nasal spray is a “live virus,” to which cancer patients should not be exposed.
 People who will be around a cancer patient also should get their flu shot.

 “Cancer patients don’t have enough white blood cells to fight off infections,” Rhear said.
 “So these patients are more likely to suffer complications from the flu than a healthy person.”

 Falls may be more dangerous

 Anastrozole is a medication breast cancer patients take, which can decrease bone density.
 Thus, falls can be more dangerous for patients on this medication.
 Some patients on this drug are given a bone strengthening medication to combat the bone density side effect, Rhear said.